jchacana/mitrais-bootcamp/README.md

 As the trainee (or me, in this case) starts to pick up the pace, while using the knowledge acquired through each step, it is expected to have a better understanding of the problem and a better design

+Update:

+- As of now, I have added withdraw capabilities.
+Again, I'm acting as a trainee, reason why this code looks like this